toptal/picasso/docs/contribution/component-api.md

 _universal component_ - a component that suppports both _compound_ and regular way of usage

+## Principles

+- Picasso components prefer native HTLM components compatibility instead of designing new APIs when possible

 ## Practical cases

 #### Q: Should I choose a _compound component_ or _facade_ pattern for my NewComponent?